mana5a/brain-child/README.md

 # brain-child
-A Kinect and VR based physiotherapy and gait analysis system
+A Kinect and VR based physiotherapy and gait analysis system.